arkency/posts/posts/2014-09-29-react-dot-js-and-google-charts.md

 In my next blogpost I would like to share how we dealt with a similar problem when using Twitter Bloodhound library for autocomplete.

-If you liked this blogpost you might consider signing up to our React.js newsletter.
+If you liked this blogpost you might like our React.js books.

 <%= inner_newsletter(item[:newsletter_inside]) %>